eeshaanachar/jce-foodie/README.md

 # JCE Foodie
-JCE Foodie was developed as a part of the Software Engineering Course, with emphasis on "Software Process" which includes the various processes involved in the Software Development Life Cycle (SDLC).
+JCE Foodie is mobile app developed by foodies for foodies.
+We developed it as part of the Software Engineering Course, with emphasis on the various processes involved in the Software Development Life Cycle (SDLC).
 [See Requirements Engineering presentation](https://photos.app.goo.gl/XzoEye1MXZdGdN6w5)

 ### Objective(s)
 * Provide a POC to the advantages of using comparison based system over rating based system.